Kalan-Brock/Super-Duper-Local-Web-Development-Environment---Laravel-Edition/README.md

-# Super Duper Local Web Development Environment - *Laravel Edition*
+# Super Duper Local Web Development Environment

 A self provisioning [Vagrant](https://www.vagrantup.com/ "Learn More About Vagrant") box based on Ubuntu 16.04 (ubuntu/xenial64).
 No custom boxes, just a ready to go local web development environment you can customize to your heart's content.